 Jennifer advises clients in connection with a variety of other laws, such as the Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Equal Credit Opportunity Act (ECOA), Telephone Consumer Protection Act (TCPA), Unfair, Deceptive or Abusive Acts or Practices (UDAAP), Electronic Funds Transfer Act (EFTA), Truth in Lending Act (TILA), Gramm-Leach Bliley Act (GLBA) and other privacy laws, as well as laws related to marketing and military lending.

-Jennifer offers pre-litigation compliance counseling, advises on sensitive state and federal enforcement matters, and assists in evaluating and lobbying for state or federal legislation.
+Jennifer offers pre-litigation compliance counseling, advises on sensitive state and federal enforcement matters, and assists in evaluating and lobbying for or against state or federal legislation.
 Her clients include retail and online lenders, service providers, FinTech companies, consumer reporting agencies, and other financial service entities.

 In addition, Jennifer assists business with negotiating contracts and commercial transactions, litigation management, and assisting with regulatory compliance issues.
 With her strong background in business, she is recognized for her rare ability to translate complex legal issues to clients and assist with mitigating business risk.